Fdcimino/configs/README.md

 git clone https://github.com/tmux-plugins/tpm ./plugins/tpm
 ```
 - after running the command install the plugins
-press <C-b> aka control+b then press I aka shift-I (spent 20 minutes debugging at first only to realize it was captial)
+press <C-space> aka control+space then press I aka shift-I (spent 20 minutes debugging at first only to realize it was captial)

 ## Nvim setup